-LA Times suspends Beijing bureau chief amid misconduct probe
+LA Times suspends Beijing chief amid sexual misconduct probe

-BEIJING (AP) — The Los Angeles Times has suspended the head of its Beijing bureau after he was accused of sexual misconduct for a second time.
+BEIJING (AP) — The Los Angeles Times suspended the head of its Beijing bureau Wednesday after he was accused of sexual misconduct for a second time.

-The LA Times said in a report Wednesday that it is investigating allegations made by a former Wall Street Journal editor against Jonathan Kaiman, who was accused of sexual misconduct by another woman in January.
+The newspaper said it has launched an investigation into allegations against Jonathan Kaiman made by a former Wall Street Journal editor.
+In January, another woman accused Kaiman, who was hired by the LA Times in China in 2015, of sexual misconduct.

-Felicia Somnez, who has reported for the WSJ and Agence France-Presse in China, detailed Kaiman’s “problematic behavior” in an email shared with the Foreign Correspondents Club of China on Tuesday night.
-Somnez says in her account that while parts of her encounter with Kaiman were consensual, he “escalated things in a way that crossed the line.”
+Felicia Sonmez, who has reported for the WSJ and Agence France-Presse in China, detailed what she called Kaiman’s “problematic behavior” in an email shared Tuesday with the Foreign Correspondents’ Club of China.

-Kaiman said in a statement that “all of the acts we engaged in were mutually consensual.”
+In her email, Sonmez recounted her experiences with Kaiman following a summer party hosted by the FCCC last September.
+“Even though parts of the evening were consensual,” Sonmez wrote, “Jon escalated things in a way that crossed the line.”

 Most Read Nation & World Stories